sharpsports/react-demo/README.md

 - token: set this to your sandbox API key
 - internalId: set this to a test internal id value

-You can also change the styling of the button using the other parameters in SharpSports button script tag.
+You can also change the styling of the button using the other parameters in SharpSports button script tag in the index.html file.

 ### Button Implementation